(Last Updated: May 31, 2023)

 - Professional or employment-related information, such as work history and prior employer;

-- Education information covered by the federal Family Educational Rights and Privacy Act; and
+- Education information, such as information that is not publicly available personally identifiable information as defined in the federal Family Educational Rights and Privacy Act;

-- Inferences drawn from any of the personal information listed above to create a profile/summary about, for example, an individual’s preferences and characteristics.
+- Inferences drawn from any of the personal information listed above to create a profile/summary about, for example, an individual’s preferences and characteristics; and

 In the past 12 months, we have collected personal information from the following categories of sources: